ads-mirrors/accounting-onekeyhq-onekey-bridge/README.md

 For things work properly , be sure to follow build methods documented in [Build.md](Build.md)

+## Launch Parameters

+### HTTP Server Port Configuration

+OneKey bridge runs an HTTP server on port 21320 by default.
+You can change this port using the `-p` parameter.

+**Examples:**
+- `./onekeyd` - Uses default port 21320
+- `./onekeyd -p 21325` - Uses port 21325
+- `./onekeyd -p 20321` - Uses port 20321

+This is useful when:
+- Running multiple bridge instances simultaneously
+- Port 21320 is already in use by another application
+- You need to use a specific port for network configuration

-## Emulator support
+### Emulator Support

 OneKey bridge has emulator support, but it's disabled by default.

-To enable emulator support, launch with `-e` parameter followed by port, for example `./onekeyd -e 21324`
+To enable emulator support, launch with `-e` parameter followed by port, for example `./onekeyd -e 54935`

 To disable all USB in order to run on some virtual environments,launch with `-u=false` parameter, for example `./onekeyd -u=false`

+**Combined Examples:**
+- `./onekeyd -p 21325 -e 54935` - HTTP server on port 21325, emulator on port 54935
+- `./onekeyd -p 20321 -u=false` - HTTP server on port 20321, USB disabled
+- `./onekeyd -p 20321 -e 54935 -u=false` - HTTP server on port 20321,emulator on port 54935, USB disabled

 If you want change default launch options,  you may have to change service accordingly